Zub1Wun/100-days-of-code/log.md

 08:22 BST - Finished work learning how to manipulate squirrel data

+09:00 BST - Stopped work, I didn't start the final task of Day 25 which is the US States Game.
+So instead I just went through Days 2, 3 and 4 of the Replit 100 Days of Code challenge @ https://join.replit.com/python

 **Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.

 **Notes** 1.
 Read Donald Knuth book "The Art of Computer Programming" - Angela says to focus on readability and make it easy for fellow coders to understand, rather than efficiency at the start.